List of West Indies Test cricket records: Greatest win margins (by runs)

 The greatest winning margin by runs in Test cricket was England's victory over Australia by 675 runs in the first Test of the 1928–29 Ashes series.
 The largest victory recorded by West Indies, which is the seventh largest victory, is the third Test of the 1976 tour by 425 runs against England at Old Trafford, Manchester.

 Greatest win margins (by 10 wickets)

 West Indies have won a Test match by a margin of 10 wickets on 28 occasions.

 Narrowest win margins (by runs)

-The narrowest win is West Indies' one-run win over Australia in 1993.
+The narrowest win is West Indies's one-run win over Australia in 1993.

 Narrowest win margins (by wickets)

 West Indies' narrowest win by wickets is by 1 wicket, which they have achieved thrice, has come in the third Test of the 1998-99 Australia tour at Kensington Oval, Barbados and twice against Pakistan, once Pakistan's tour in 2000 at Antigua Recreation Ground, St. John's and during the 2021 tour at Sabina Park, Kingston.
 These are three of only fifteen one-wicket victories in Test cricket.